checkout process

 Easy form filling

-Include order summary
+Include an order summary

 An order summary allows you to show customers: